-The Leviton Piccolo is a compact lighting console with advanced functions normally not found on consoles of similar size.
+The Leviton Piccolo Scan is a conventional and automated lighting console with advanced functions normally not found on consoles of similar size.
 It is very simple to use, yet offers many functions for complex procedures as demanded in the lighting entertainment field.